Ancient Greek temple: The Artemision of Magnesia

 One of the projects led by Hermogenes was the Artemision of Magnesia on the Maeander, one of the first pseudodipteroi. other early pseudodipteroi include the temple of Aphrodite at Messa on Lesbos, belonging to the age of Hermogenes or earlier, the temple of Apollo Sminthaios on Chryse and the temple of Apollo at Alabanda.
 The arrangement of the pseudodipteros, omitting the interior row of columns while maintaining a peristasis with the width of two column distances, produces a massively broadened portico, comparable to the contemporaneous hall architecture.
 The grid of the temple of Magnesia was based on a 12 × 12 ft square.
 The peristasis was surrounded by 8 × 15 columns or 7 × 14 intercolumniations, i.e. a 1:2 proportion.
 The naos consisted of a pronaos of four column depths, a four-column naos, and a two-column opisthodomos.
 Above the architrave of the peristasis, there was a figural frieze of 137 m length, depicting the amazonomachy.
 Above it lay the dentil, the Ionic geison and the sima.

 Attic Ionic

 Although Athens and Attica were also ethnically Ionian, the Ionic order was of minor importance in this area.
-The Temple of Nike Aptera on the Acropolis, a small amphiprostyle temple completed around 420 BCE, with Ionic columns on plinthless Attic bases, a triple-layered architrave and a figural frieze, but without the typical Ionic dentil, is notable.
-The east and north halls of the Erechtheion, completed in 406 BCE, follow the same succession of elements.
+The Temple of Nike Aptera on the Acropolis, a small amphiprostyle temple completed around 420, with Ionic columns on plinthless Attic bases, a triple-layered architrave and a figural frieze, but without the typical Ionic dentil, is notable.
+The east and north halls of the Erechtheion, completed in 406, follow the same succession of elements.